What are Dental Veneers?

 Veneers are extremely thin but once bonded to the tooth are unbelievably strong.
-They are able to block out undesirable colours, such as from a very dark underlying tooth and allow the beauty of the veneers to shine through.
+They can block out undesirable colours, such as from a very dark underlying tooth and allow the beauty of the veneers to shine through.
 They can be used to create a smile that is natural and beautiful.

-In most cases we carry out a diagnostic wax up where you can trial your veneers prior to going ahead with the definitive treatment.
+In most cases, we carry out a diagnostic wax-up where you can trial your veneers before going ahead with the definitive treatment.

 How we apply dental veneers

 We will need to prepare your teeth, removing small amounts of tooth material from the front surface of the teeth we are treating, this is done under local anaesthesia.
-It is very important that we shape the teeth otherwise the veneers may look bulky and unnatural, however it does mean that it is an irreversible procedure and that the teeth will always need to be protected with veneers.
+We must shape the teeth otherwise the veneers may look bulky and unnatural, however, it does mean that it is an irreversible procedure and that the teeth will always need to be protected with veneers.

 Which is the best treatment for me?

 This depends on the tooth and the degradation of the tooth.
 During an initial consultation we will recommend an appropriate course of treatment for you